CraftingInC/LearnOpenGLInC/README.md

 I have converted so far :
 * 1.getting_started
 * 2.lighting
+* 3.model_loading
 * 7.in_practice

 **NOTES**
-Finally got text rendering working.
+* Finally got text rendering working.
 It's in the 7.in_practice folder.
-Over time I hope to add OpenGL 4.5+ code to my github.
+* Over time I hope to add OpenGL 4.5+ code to my github.
 It just will not be part of this repo.
+* I was finally able to get Assimp working with the help of Nick Wessing's source code.
+With that I was able to figure out how assimp works.
+I had never used assimp before.
+Nick's Github : https://github.com/nwessing/ Also this means I was not using the original shader files that came from LearnOpenGL.
+However the backpack asset is being used.

 YOUTUBE VIDEO - TRIANGLE